Would you keep an eye on the paths in your parish or a neighbouring one?

 How to be a PPW

-We’ll give you a large scale (1:10,000) map of your chosen parish, kindly provided by Oxfordshire County Council’s (OCC) Countryside Access Team (CAT), with whom we have an excellent working relationship.
+We’ll give you a large scale (1:10,000) map of your chosen parish, kindly provided by Oxfordshire County Council’s (OCC) Countryside Access Service (CAS), with whom we have an excellent working relationship.
 The map contains details of all the Public Rights of Way, including their reference numbers.

 In addition to this map we suggest that you carry some means of noting the problems you find.
-This could be our report form (link to this is below) plus a camera or smart phone to take close-up shots.
+This could be a camera or smart phone to take close-up shots.

-If you have a GPS this will immediately give you the grid reference for the issue.
-If you are not familiar with grid references, don’t worry; describe the position as best you can.
+If you have a GPS or a grid reference app on your smartphone this will immediately give you the grid reference for the issue.
+If you are not familiar with grid references, don’t worry; make a note of the position as best you can.

-If you report a problem via OCC’s website (using their CAMS Web map) then the map shows the position of stiles, gates and footbridges with easily recognisable icons.
+When you report a problem via OCC’s website (using their CAMS Web map) then the map shows the position of stiles, gates and footbridges with easily recognisable icons.
+You can include photographs in your CAMS Web report.

 Parishes with PPW vacancies